Affiliate links on Android Authority may earn us a commission. Learn more.

 Tecknet 45W USB PD Dual Port charger

-This Tecknet GaN charger is perfect if you also picked up the Pixel Watch alongside your Pixel Fold pre-order but also want something that can charge up your MacBook Air.
+This Tecknet GaN charger is perfect if you also picked up the Pixel Watch alongside your Pixel Fold preorder but want something that can charge up your MacBook Air.
 It has two USB-C ports that can be used simultaneously for 20W plus 25W charging.
-The bottom USB-C port maxes out at 45W when used individually, which is more than enough for the Pixel Fold’s 21W requirement and just right for thin and light laptops like the Macbook Air.
+The bottom USB-C port maxes out at 45W when used individually, which is more than enough for the Pixel Fold’s 21W requirement and just right for thin and light laptops like the MacBook Air.

 Note that there is no USB cable included with the adaptor.
-Unlike other chargers, which have the primary port on top, the Tecknet 45W USB PD charger has the primary port on the bottom, so just keep that in mind when you are using the product.
-Even if you do use the top port, you get 20W charging for your Pixel Fold, which is just marginally lower than the maximum 21W that the Pixel Fold can accept.
+Unlike other chargers, the Tecknet 45W USB PD charger has the primary port on the bottom, so keep that in mind when using the product.
+Even if you use the top port, you get 20W charging for your Pixel Fold, which is just marginally lower than the maximum 21W that the Pixel Fold can accept.